nkrumahthis/gh-parliament-ai/README.md

 ---

-Made with ❤️ for making Ghana's democracy more accessible
+Made with ❤️ for making Ghana's democracy more accessible.